Personal Injury lawyers rarely charge an hourly rate but instead charge what is called a “contingency fee.”

 When negotiating a “contingency fee” with a personal injury attorney, it is essential to remember that the skills and the reputation of your lawyer are very important.

 A more experienced and well-respected legal professional, who charges more than the standard rate, may be able to recover a higher settlement than a less experienced attorney who charges 33.33% for their services.

 These cases do not have a set minimum or maximum settlement amount and the settlement amount depends on the extent and nature of your injuries such as the amount of time your injury is expected to last as well as the amount of economic damages you have endured.

-If you are trying to figure out how much your claim is worth, we recommend that you contact one of our experienced personal injury lawyers.
-One of our attorneys will be happy to answer any questions you might have about your case and help to evaluate your case for you.
+If you are trying to figure out how much your claim is worth, we recommend that you contact personal injury attorney Timothy J. Ryan for a free consultation.

 Tim has helped injury victims recover more than $1 billion since 1981 from his office at Beach and Warner in Huntington Beach, CA. He has a no win, no fee promise and there is no obligation to retain.